melissabreynolds/personalsite/publications.md

 Peter Lake and Michael Questier, _All Hail to the Archpriest: Confessional Conflict, Toleration, and the Politics of Publicity in Post-Reformation England_ (Oxford: Oxford University Press, 2019), [_The English Historical Review_](https://academic.oup.com/ehr/advance-article/doi/10.1093/ehr/ceaa358/6121676?guestAccessKey=c3b5d91f-8f79-420c-b42a-e10e70e9384b) 136, no. 577 (January 2021).

 Sharon Strocchia and Sara Ritchey, eds., _Gender, Health, and Healing, 1250–1550_ (Amsterdam: Amsterdam University Press, 2020), forthcoming in _Renaissance Quarterly_.

+### Work in Progress

+"Hoarding How-to Knowledge, or, The Space Between Reading and Doing," an invited essay for the journal _History of the Natural Sciences_ (in preparation)

 ### Public-Facing Scholarship